EthanZeigler/ABC/README.md

 - Spam detection, detecting when a single user is submitting a lot of reports that are the same or vastly different, but not in between.

 ## Installation
-1. Clone this repo
+1. Clone this repo on any system supporting rails.
-2. Initialize a postgresql server accessable by the project
+2. Initialize a postgresql server accessible by the project
 3. Configure src/config/database.yml with your postgres credentials.
 Additional details can be found at https://rubyinrails.com/2014/01/09/database-yml-rails/.
 4. Set the rails environment variable to production.
 5. Initialize the backend database. `rails db:create&& rails db:migrate`
 6. Start rails! `rails server --binding=<server-ip>`
 7. Create a login from the top right corner button of the site and get started!

+## Contributing
+- Join the IRC channel for communications at <insert here>
+- Issues and milestones will be managed here on GitHub.
+- Pull requests can be made to the master branch after a code review.
+Document code as necessary.
+Anything that isn't self explanatory should be explained.

+**Guidelines:**
+- Be respectful of other people.
+A person's code doesn't reflect the person's ability as a programmer or their worth as a person.
+- Take constructive criticism.
+Another developer isn't out to get you.
+They want to help you grow as a developer.
+- Focus on the scope of the project.
+No scope creep here!

+### Known issues
+- Anyone can make a user.
+Edits to devise needed.
+- Server lag when generating groupings